-Students also have the opportunity to earn certifications in AutoCAD through this
+Students also have the opportunity to earn certifications in AutoCAD through this program.

 An Associate Degree in Architectural Technology at LWTech enables students to participate in design and technical teams, and develop the necessary and required skill sets.
 Students become proficient to work in local architectural firms supporting architects.
 By learning the design process, students can develop a growth mindset and ultimately become innovators with a passion for problem solving.

 The Architectural Technology degree provide students with a solid foundation in design development, construction documents, principles of sustainability and building information modeling (BIM).
 Students are required to participate in projects which assimilate real-world architectural problems through Project Based Learning.
-Students will gain specialized training in industry-leading software packages such as AutoCAD and Revit, as well as the maker space – the DIRT Lab.
+Students will gain specialized training in industry-leading software packages such as AutoCAD and Revit, as well as the maker space – the Innovation Lab.
 Coursework includes conventional and computer drafting which reflect the current trends in the architectural industry, including sustainability and 3D printing skills.

 Civil Design students will learn and apply the principles of planning, designing, and overseeing construction and maintenance of structures and facilities under the direction of an engineer.
 In the field, civil designers calculate dimensions, read and create blueprints and multi-dimensional drawing design layouts that meet project specifications.
 Students will learn to analyze project sites, and conduct material testing to determine proper soils and concrete.